-A San Diego copyright attorney at Gehres Law Group, P.C. can advise you on your rights as a copyright holder.
+A San Diego copyright attorney at Gehres Law Library can advise you on your rights as a copyright holder.
 We can also advise you on limitations of copyright protections, including fair use.
 If you have been accused of copyright violations, our legal team will also defend you if you fall within a fair use exception.

 What is Fair Use?